InseeFr/Pogues/docs/en/user-guide/user-guide.md

 # Creation of a statement (3)

 - Position : before or after question label
+- Collection Mode: to specify the mode of collection concerned by the statement
 - Validate

 NB : you can also delete or duplicate a statement